 2. Keep every project on track at all times.
 This means that we have a plan and are following it.
 If you are off track, work harder or modify the plan, but whatever you do: get back on track.

+3. Deliverables and deadlines are sacrosanct.
+They must be on time, every time.
+This reminds me of Admiral Nelson's advice to a midshipman in 1793 aboard the Agamemnon.
+You can replace "orders" with "deadlines"; "Frenchman" with "missed deadlines"; and "king" with "CEO" of course.
 Firstly you must always implicitly obey orders, without attempting to form any opinion of your own regarding their propriety.
 Secondly, you must consider every man your enemy who speaks ill of your king; and thirdly you must hate a Frenchman as you hate the devil.

 4. Clients should always know what's going on.
 That means you have to tell them.
 You cannot count on them paying attention to Cashboard, reading your status reports, or listening to your voice mail.
 (By the way, have you noticed that nobody uses voice mail any more?)
 Refer to the below embedded video for additional insight.